geekette828/sun-haven-parser/README.md

 Some scripts to do some comparisons using pywikibot

 # Parser Collections
-config.py --<br>
+config/
-This file specifies the input and output directories, so they can be dynamic based on the end user's file structure. <br>
+├── constants.py     → Mapping for numeric to text conversions of things like stats, seasons, quest types, etc.
-It also holds the mapping for numeric to text conversions of things like stats, seasons, quest types, etc.<br>
+├── skip_list.py     → List of assets that aren't real items.

 ## JSON Objects